Slamy/Yaumataca/README.md

 The design of the Yaumataca circuit might not be optimal, as it causes issues with the way the FC3 software is using the SID muxes in desktop mode.
-For some reason, both Controller Ports are muxed at the same time to the SIDs POT lines, so it can accept a mouse either of the ports without additional configuration.
+For some reason, both Controller Ports are muxed at the same time to the SIDs POT lines, so it can accept a mouse at either of the ports without additional configuration.
 This however means that no two mice are allowed to be connected at the same time.